fraFerrari99/django-production-setup/README.md

         }
       ```

-    In this way NGINX will serve directly the static and media files without forwarding the requests to uWSGI.
+    NGINX will now directly serve these files, bypassing uWSGI.

-    To serve the static files, you need to start the docker application running this command:
+    To collect static files, initiate Docker with:

         docker-compose up

-    Then, in another shell in the parent directory, run this command:
+   In another shell, at the parent directory, run:

       ```
       docker-compose exec web python /code/django_prod_skeleton/manage.py collectstatic
       ```

-    This is a command that will collects the static files from all the applications of the project and will collect them in the path defined in the `STATIC_ROOT` setting.
+    This command aggregates static files from all project applications and places them in the `STATIC_ROOT` directory.

- - Before deploying on production the project, you can check its status using the system check framework that Django includes.
-To do this you need to run the following command:
+ - Before deploying on production, assess the project using Django's system check framework:

       ```
       python manage.py check --deploy --settings=django_prod_skeleton.settings.prod
       ```
     This command will return a list of issues that are related to the security settings:

-    - One due to the `SECRET_KEY` setting; all you need to do is change that `django-insecure` that is inside of it and put there random characters.
-Obviously you need to put inside of `.env` file the `SECRET_KEY` value and get it using the `os` library:
+    - One due to the `SECRET_KEY` setting; replace `django-insecure` in the `SECRET_KEY` with random characters.
+Store this key in the `.env` file and retrieve it using the `os` library:

           SECRET_KEY = os.environ.get('SECRET_KEY')

-    - The other issues are related to `CSRF_COOKIE_SECURE`, `SESSION_COOKIE_SECURE`, `SECURE_SSL_REDIRECT` and you need to put all three of them to `True`; the first one will use a secure cookie for `CSRF` (Cross Site Request Forgery) protection and will transfer the cookie only over HTTPS.
-The second one will use a secure session cookie, it will transfer the cookie only over HTTPS and the third one will sent all the HTTP requests only over HTTPS.
+    - The other issues are related to `CSRF_COOKIE_SECURE`, `SESSION_COOKIE_SECURE`, `SECURE_SSL_REDIRECT` and you need to put all three of them to `True` to enhance security.
 To know better about them look at the [Django documentation](https://docs.djangoproject.com/en/4.2/ref/settings/)

     - The last issue is related to this setting `SECURE_HSTS_SECONDS`; this setting is due to the HTTP Strict Transport Security policy that prevents from connecting to a site that has an expired, self-signed or invalid [SSL/TLS cerificate](https://aws.amazon.com/it/what-is/ssl-certificate/#:~:text=SSL%2FTLS%20stands%20for%20secure,using%20the%20SSL%2FTLS%20protocol.).
 This certificate is the one related to the `Transport Layer Security (TLS)` protocol that is the standard used for serving a website with a secure connection.

-      If you own a real domain, you need to apply to a `Certificate Authority (CA)` to issue a certificate and you can do that using `Let's Encrypt`, that will give you trusted SSL/TLS certificates for free and you can find everything that you need at this page https://letsencrypt.org/getting-started/
+      For a real domain, obtain certificates from a `Certificate Authority (CA)` like `Let's Encrypt`, that will give you trusted SSL/TLS certificates for free; look at this page for more information https://letsencrypt.org/getting-started/

-      If you don't have a real domain and you want to bypass this issue, there are a few steps that you need to follow to create your own SSL/TLS certificate:
+      For self-signed certificates, there are a few steps that you need to follow to create your own SSL/TLS certificate:
         - First of all, you need to install OpenSSL on your machine and you can do that following this tutorial (for Windows):
         https://thesecmaster.com/procedure-to-install-openssl-on-the-windows-platform/
         - Once you have installed it, you can create a new certificate and all you need to do is going inside the folder of the project (where you have the `manage.py` file) and run this command: